 Is There an Option That Is More Preferable?

 There is a strong alternative to the IdeaPad 330 in the form of the Acer Aspire 5 A515-54-51DJ.
 It has a resolution of Full HD (1920 x 1080), an 8th Generation Intel Core i5-8265U processor, 8 GB of RAM, and 256 GB of solid state storage.
 In addition to this, it features a backlit keyboard and a more compact chassis that isn’t particularly hefty in and of itself.

 The Lenovo Flex 14 81SS0005US is a good bargain if you are interested in purchasing a 2-in-1 convertible.
 It features a full-high definition touchscreen that also comes with a stylus pen, an AMD Radeon Vega 8 graphics card, and an AMD Ryzen 5 processor.
 Users in higher education and the corporate world will appreciate its portability, additional functionality provided by the touchscreen, and longer battery life.

 Should You Purchase an AMD-Powered Lenovo IdeaPad 330–15?

 Yes.
 You are receiving the most reasonably priced, aesthetically pleasing, and practically adept full-size laptop that is now available with the Lenovo IdeaPad 330-15 AMD.
 It’s one of the top options for when you need something for school or the office.
-On the other hand, if you are willing to spend a bit more money, you can purchase one of the two options up above, and in exchange, you will receive improved performance, a display capable of Full HD resolution, and a battery life that is noticeably longer.
+On the other hand, if you are willing and ready to spend a bit more money, you can purchase one of the two options up above, and in exchange, you will receive improved performance, a display capable of Full HD resolution, and a battery life that is noticeably longer.